JDM95aus/OpenSource-TerraCore/Prototype files/noteFORengineers.md

 ## Current Status: Advanced R&D Phase

 Treat this as serious research and development, not a completed solution.
-While designs are engineered to function, this remains experimental.
+While designs are engineered to function, this remains to be tested in real world application.

 ## The Three-Tier Development Framework